Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Proofs

-As to the exactness, if the \sy\ has a non-trivial conservative part, Theorem \ref{thm-exa}\emph{(c)} implies that it is conservative and exact.
-If the system is dissipative, Theorem \ref{thm-exa}\emph{(b)} states that there are at most two \erg\ components, $X^+$ and $X^-$, and each of them is exact.
+If $T$ is dissipative, Proposition \ref{prop-no-do} and Theorem \ref{thm-dmho} entail that there are at most two exact components: $\dis_{+\infty}$ and $\dis_{-\infty}$.
 Suppose that neither has \me\ zero.
-By (\ref{trn-comm}), both components are invariant for the action of $\trn$, thus $\leb (X^\pm | I_j)$ is constant in $j$.
-But the proof of Theorem \ref{thm-exa} shows that there exists a (sufficiently large) $j$ such that $\leb (X^+ | I_j) > 1/2$.
+By (\ref{trn-comm}), both components are invariant for the action of $\trn$, thus $\leb (\dis_{\pm\infty} | I_j)$ is constant in $j$.
+But the proof of Theorem \ref{thm-dmho} shows that there exists a (sufficiently large) $j$ such that $\leb (\dis_{+\infty} | I_j) > 1/2$.
 This, then, holds for all $j \in \Z$.
-The same can be proved for $\leb (X^- | I_j)$.
-It follows that our assumption was wrong and $T$ is exact.
+The same can be proved for $\leb (\dis_{-\infty} | I_j)$.
+It follows that our assumption was wrong and there is only one exact component.